Charles Parker (New Zealand politician): Emigration to New Zealand

 In 1849 Charles, Hannah and six children sailed on the Kelso to Nelson, New Zealand.
 The family settled in Motueka, where Charles was soon successful in business, becoming a property developer as well as a builder.
-He paid for other members of the family to immigrate; Sarah Parker, his 73-year-old mother arrived in 1856, and by 1859 five of his brothers and sisters had emigrated with their families.
+He paid for other members of the family to immigrate; Sarah Parker, his 73-year-old mother, arrived in 1856, and by 1859 five of his brothers and sisters had emigrated with their families.

 Parker had become involved in the political life of the colony.
 He was a member of the Volunteer Reserves and a justice of the peace.
 He was active in the Anglican Church until the mid-1860s, when his infant son Henry died before he was baptised, and the Anglican priest refused to bury him in consecrated ground.
-The local Methodist minister agreed to do so and the family switched churches.
+The local Methodist minister agreed to do so, and the family switched churches.

 Political career

 In 1853 Parker was elected to the Nelson Provincial Council as member for Motueka and Massacre Bay, a seat which he held until 1857.
 He then represented Motueka (1857–69 and 1873–76).
 He was elected a member of the 2nd New Zealand Parliament as member for Motueka and Massacre Bay (1855–56), resigning in 1856, and later re-elected as member for the renamed Motueka for the 4th and 5th parliaments (1866–75).
-Parker was a populist opposed to the class system and supported John Perry Robinson's programme of liberalising land purchase to prevent the establishment of large landholdings or latifundia.
+Parker was a populist opposed to the class system and supported John Robinson's programme of liberalising land purchase to prevent the establishment of large landholdings or latifundia.

 Parker's local political rival was David Monro, who championed the more conservative 'Supper Party' and large run holders.
 In a controversial 1871 election, a recount found Parker and Munro had split the vote equally; the returning officer's casting vote returned Monro as MP, but this was overturned following a petition, and Parker was declared elected.